lukepark327/onechain/README.md

 curl http://127.0.0.1:3001/version
 ```

-### Get the version of specific block
+### Get the version of particular block
 ```bash
 curl http://127.0.0.1:3001/blockVersion/:number
 ```

-For example, let's get the version of block whose number (index) is 3:
+For example, let's get a version of a block whose number (index) is 3:

 ```bash
 curl http://127.0.0.1:3001/blockVersion/3